 Workflows

-I am sitting at my desk in Ann Arbor, Michigan.
-Some allege that summer has begun, but I’ve paid no mind to whispers that threaten the threads of tenacity remaining in my psyche to finish seminar papers, take language courses, do research, and prepare for the third year of a Ph.D. program in history at the University of Michigan.
-With two years behind me, I have a virtual ocean of books, articles, conference papers, dissertations, and lectures to read and review before my comprehensive exams at the end of the 2021 academic year.
-To my left, an unkempt pile of assiduously documented and extensive book notes brushes against my 2014 laptop—ancient now, according to Apple.
-With corners fraying, the pages of yellow legal paper are well worn—some are tattered.
+I am at my desk in Ann Arbor, Michigan.
+Though some claim summer has begun, I’ve resisted those whispers, holding on to the focus I need to finish seminar papers, tackle language courses, conduct research, and prepare for the third year of my Ph.D. program in history at the University of Michigan.
+Two years in, I face a vast array of books, articles, conference papers, dissertations, and lectures—all waiting to be read and analyzed before my comprehensive exams at the end of the 2021 academic year.
+To my left, a disorderly stack of carefully annotated book notes nudges against my 2014 laptop—ancient by Apple’s standards.
+The yellow legal pads beside it, their fraying corners and worn, sometimes tattered, pages, are testimony to heavy use.

-To my right, a book rests open with a flock of check marks, circles, and marginalia vying for my attention.
-The book is Benjamin Claude Brower’s harrowing 2009 monograph, A Desert Named Peace: The Violence of France’s Empire in the Algerian Sahara, 1844–1902.
-This book, along with a stack of others, will eventually end up in a review article synthesizing recent scholarship about French colonial violence in the nineteenth and twentieth centuries.
-A sweaty Collins glass is empty, it’s just behind the yellow legal paper.
-One sheet sticks out and now has a semicircle of water at its top edge, more abuse as the ink smears like an impressionist account of graduate school trauma.
-A scented Paperwhite candle flickers at the extreme right of my desk, reminding me of the jasmine plant that grew in the ground floor “backyard” of my parent’s apartment.
+On my right lies a book filled with check marks, circles, and marginal notes, competing for my attention.
+It’s Benjamin Claude Brower’s 2009 monograph A Desert Named Peace: The Violence of France’s Empire in the Algerian Sahara, 1844–1902.
+This volume, along with others, will form part of a review article synthesizing recent scholarship on French colonial violence in the 19th and 20th centuries.
+Nearby, an empty, condensation-swept glass leaves a water mark on a protruding sheet, blurring ink like an impressionistic take on the chaos of graduate school.
+At the far right of my desk, a candle flickers, its scent a nostalgic reminder of the jasmine that grew in the modest garden of my parents’ apartment.

 Keanu Heydari